-For those with a retirement date set or who are considering retirement within the next 10 years, it’s important to obtain a business valuation so you know what your company is worth today as you begin to develop and later execute your succession plan.
+For those with a retirement date set or who are considering retirement within the next 10 years, it’s important to obtain a business valuation so you know what your company is worth today as you implement risk management strategies, and begin to develop and later execute your succession plan.

 Business valuation requires applying standard valuation methods as well as taking into account the circumstances of different buyers.
 While there are no fixed rules or formulas, there are common practices, and the value of your business will always be what you are willing to sell it for in addition to what the potential buyer is willing to pay.

 There are different methods used by industry practitioners to place a value on your company.
 While you can calculate your business’s value yourself, we recommend working with a professional who is experienced in business valuation so that you get the most accurate and complete picture of your company’s worth.

 Here’s a look at four common valuation methods.

 One common valuation method is to evaluate a comparable company that was recently sold or other similar businesses that have a known acquisition valuation.
 You’ll find a multitude of resources at annual industry conferences or other events to help discover the selling price of similar companies within your industry.